Webcams require a kernel driver and if available files like /dev/video0

 to work the kernel needs to be compiled having the drivers gspca_sonixb and also the main driver gspca_main.

-Test it with (put the camera into light, otherwise you might debug for no reason):
+Test it with (put the camera into light, otherwise debug for no reason could happen):

 mplayer tv:// -tv driver=v4l2:device=/dev/video0